-Lance Oditt is a fine art and documentary photographer based in Seattle, Washington.
-Lance is the Executive Director of Friends of Pando, which he help found.
+Lance Oditt is the Founder and Executive Director of Friends of Pando and Lead Photographer on the project having developed the concepts and models for the project in Summer of 2019.
+In addition to this project, Lance is a fine art and documentary photographer.
 Lance’s work documenting the endangered Pando Tree has appeared in Digital Photographer, Professional Photographers of America, Discover Magazine, PBS Newshour, The New York Times, Topos Magazine and Nature.
 His photographic works have been shown at the Richfield Visitor’s Center, Microsoft (Redmond, WA), the APA San Francisco’s “Something Personal” exhibit (2018) and have been commended by American Fine Art Photography Awards and American Forest.

 I have been a registered nurse for 25 years.
 I am currently an Assistant Professor at Snow College for the nursing program!
 I love being outdoors and I love the Fishlake area.
 The Pando amazes me.
 I also love photography.
 I am so excited to volunteer for the Pando project.

 I am a 13 year old eighth grader at South Sevier Middle School.
 I love everything outdoors.
 Hunting camping fishing and mostly riding my dirt bike.
 I am excited to volunteer for the Pando project with my Mom.
 I love Fishlake.